mattneary/Tarpits-Abstraction/chapters/Simulate.md

 #Simulating Logical Devices
 The key innovation in the study of computation was the development of machines for the mechanization of algorithms.
-We have already seen Turing's proposal for such a device; however, we have not seen any relationship between his and Church's theories.
+Of course, you are familiar with the idea of devices executing algorithms; however, the relationship of our exploration of the Lambda Calculus to such devices may not be immediately evident.
 In this chapter we will compose with our symbolic language a simulation of different logical devices.

 ##Turing Machines
 Having built up our language to a point of high-level abstraction, we will now try